Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

 it's perfectly acceptable to simply _ignore_ the error because the operation will still return whatever it _could_ find.
-For example - it's far more efficient to just read a smaller-than-𝑛 value by calling `𝑎.Read(𝑛)` than it is to first calculate the exact number of bits you have available to read.  `tiny` will gracefully stop reading when no more bits are left.
-This provides a unique _testable_ byproduct of working with measurements instead of words: _"is it **empty?**"_
+For example - it's far more efficient to just read a smaller-than-𝑛 value by calling `𝑎.Read(𝑛)` than it is to first calculate the exact number of bits you have available to read.  `tiny` will gracefully stop reading when no more bits are left, but will provide you with some extra information _if you care._ Remember, a `measurement` gives us a unique quality which a `word` does _not:_ _"is it **empty?**"_

-### Why?

-The utility of diminishment will come later on, but it's a wonderful primer on working with an index!
+The utility of diminishment will come later on, but for now it's a wonderful primer on working with an index!

-The solution here is a primitive demonstration to show that binary follows these diminishment rules for a provided index.
+This solution is a primitive demonstration to show that binary follows these diminishment rules for any provided index.
 All of this has led me to posit a fundamental law -

     "The Law of Binary Index Diminishment"